 Our care team is waiting to welcome you at Boulder Oral Surgery and ensure you have the best possible experience.
 During your consultation, we encourage you to ask questions about your condition, your procedure, and what to expect.
 We will also provide pre- and post-operative instructions to help you prepare for your treatment and optimize your recovery.
 Your orthognathic surgery treatment may also include the assisted efforts of your dentist or orthodontist to achieve the best results.
 It is very common for an orthodontist to prepare the mouth with braces before surgical treatment.

 In general, orthognathic surgery requires repositioning a portion of the jaw using wires, plates, and screws.
 When you come to Boulder Oral Surgery on the day of your surgical procedure, we will make sure you feel completely at ease before we begin.
-Dr. Nedbalski will administer the anesthesia discussed and chosen during your consultation, and then get to work on your new, functional, healthy smile.
+Dr. Nedbalski or Dr. Chai will administer the anesthesia discussed and chosen during your consultation, and then get to work on your new, functional, healthy smile.

 Although most patients can expect to take two weeks to one month off from work or school following their surgical procedure, the bones will take several more weeks to heal in their new position.
 It may even take up to one year to experience the full functionality of the jaw.
 During your healing period, you may be expected to visit your oral surgeon and orthodontist regularly to ensure you are healing as you should.
 All post-surgical guidelines should be followed as instructed to optimize healing and reduce the risk of complications.

 Please contact Boulder Oral Surgery if you are experiencing any issues at any time.
 We will make every effort to assist you promptly.